How to Create a Property Management Marketing Budget

 A significant part of running a successful property management business is sustainable growth.
 You can provide expert services and build great relationships with owners and tenants, but nothing lasts forever.
 You may still lose clients every so often as they sell their properties, retire, or make the decision to manage things on their own.

-However, how can you make sure that your marketing plan is getting the attention (or budget) that it needs?
-We offer a full course, "How to Start, Run, and Grow a Property Management Business" that covers these concepts in greater detail.
+However, how can you make sure that your property management marketing plan is getting the attention (or budget) that it needs?
+We offer a full course, "How to Start, Run, and Grow a Property Management Business" (under our RentBridge name), that covers these concepts in greater detail.

-Creating a Marketing Budget
+How to Create a Marketing Budget

 First, you want to evaluate marketing strategies and the client acquisition costs associated with each of those strategies.
 This process will let you understand the costs of acquiring clients through different marketing strategies and give you a more precise "cost per client" rate.